Preparing your Calais/Dover crossing

 There are three Service Points available in the pre-boarding area, with a rest area (toilets, showers, nursery), and vending machines selling hot drinks and snacks.

-NB: For your safety, you are requested to always use the designated footpaths.
+IMPORTANT: For your safety, you are requested to always use the designated footpaths.

-- WiFi access is available in designated areas
+- WiFi access is free

 An ATM is available in the lobby of the Car Ferry Terminal.
 Cards accepted: Carte Bleue CB, VISA, Visa Electron, Visa Plus, Mastercard, Maestro, Cirrus, and "Banque Accord" cards.